Ambassador summoned for talks amid France fishing row – follow live

 It comes after France detained a Scottish-owned fishing boat in waters off its coast on Thursday, after threatening to hit the UK with further measures next week unless more French vessels are granted licenses to fish in British waters.

-Asked for an update on the situation this morning, environment secretary George Eustice accused France of using “unjustified” threats and “inflammatory language” – before warning “two can play at that game” and that the UK will retaliate if France imposes sanctions such as blocking British fishing boats from French ports.
+Asked for an update on the situation this morning, environment secretary George Eustice accused France of using “unjustified” threats and “inflammatory language” – before warning “two can play at that game” and that the UK will retaliate if France goes ahead with sanctions such as blocking British fishing boats from French ports.

 Follow our live coverage below